zorts/hello_world/README.md

 This is a simple hello world program for testing git on z/OS.

-Here's a suggested scenario to see how git can with with MVS datasets:
+Here's a suggested scenario to see how git can work with with MVS datasets:

 * Clone this repository.
 If you want to push changes, fork it instead and then clone the fork.
 * cd into the repo and type `make`.
 This will compile and link the code and test the resulting executable.